 The mutual agreement on the termination of an employment relationship should specify what the employee's payoff contains and on which day it will be paid.
-The most common employment relationship receivables, in addition to the salary for the period of notice, consist of overtime compensation, reimbursements for costs such as travel expenses and various performance pays (commissions, bonuses, subsequent commission and options).
+The most common employment relationship receivables, in addition to the salary for the period of notice, consist of overtime compensation, reimbursements for costs such as travel expenses and various performance payments (e.g. commissions - both such commission already earned and commission possibly falling due after the end of employment, bonuses, and options).

-Holiday entitlements are regulated by the Annual Holidays Act.
+The right to holidays is regulated by the Annual Holidays Act.
 The employee should not agree on terms poorer than what he or she is statutorily entitled to even in a situation where the employment relationship is coming to an end.
-The agreement usually indicates the number of holidays the employee has accrued during the previous holiday credit year and, correspondingly, the number of holidays she or he has time to accrue by the end of the employment relationship.
+The agreement usually indicates the number of holiday days the employee has accrued during the previous holiday accrual year and, correspondingly, the number of holidays she or he has time to accrue by the end of the employment relationship.

-Section 5.7. discusses holiday compensation in more detail.
+Chapter 5.7 discusses holiday compensation in more detail.